Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 TRANSPORTATION: Kilchberg ZH, Lindt & Sprüngli → Bürkliplatz via bus 165 (13 min, 11 stops, CHF 11.60)

-After commuting back to the center of Zürich, walk 5 minutes down the river from the bus stop to reach Fraumünster.
-If you’d like to tour the inside of the church, included in the CHF 5 entrance fee is admission to the underlying crypt museum, showcasing a 1,200-year multimedia exhibition of city and church history including the oldest remains of Fraumünster Abbey.
-Entry is offered most days between 10:00 AM and 5:00 PM, with entry prohibited 15 minutes before closing.
+After commuting back to the center of Zurich, walk 5 minutes down the river from the bus stop to reach Fraumünster.
+Included in the CHF 5 entrance fee is admission to the underlying crypt museum, showcasing a 1,200-year multimedia exhibition of city and church history including the oldest remains of Fraumünster Abbey.
+Open most days between 10:00 AM and 5:00 PM, entry is prohibited 15 minutes before closing.

 -